-Mark is the retired Assistant Deputy Minister responsible for Strategic Services, Department of Transportation and Infrastructure.
+Mark retired as Assistant Deputy Minister responsible for Strategic Services, Government of New Brunswick Department of Transportation and Infrastructure.
 He has had extensive experience in administering pension plans and providing pension policy advice.
-He has been a trustee for a jointly governed pension plan.
+He has been a trustee for a jointly governed pension plan for a number of years.
 He has a Master's and a Bachelor's Degree in Business Administration from the University of New Brunswick and is a former member of the Canadian Board of Directors of the International Foundation of Employee Benefit Plans.